Spring Garden Soil Elixir

 Notes on Ingredients

-• When purchasing the fish fertilizer, if you can find one that also has kelp or seaweed, even better.
+• When purchasing the fish fertilizer, if you can find one with kelp or seaweed, even better.
 If you want the absolute best fish emulsion possible, brew your own!
 Read our “Best Homemade Fish Emulsion” for the recipe and instructions.

 • Blackstrap molasses is best for its increased mineral content.
-Unsulphured is preferred, but not absolutely necessary.
-One of the best sources of inexpensive molasses is a feed store that supplies horses, as it can be bought by the gallon for much less than at a supermarket.
+Unsulphured is preferred but not absolutely necessary.
+One of the best sources of inexpensive molasses is a feed store that supplies horses, which can be bought by the gallon for much less than at a supermarket.

 • The beer adds B vitamins – no, not vitamin Beer!